ese5160/a14g-final-submission-t04-ad-astra/README.md

 ![Detailed System Block Diagram](/images/Detailed%20System%20Block%20Diagram_Final.jpg)

 What the device do:
-1. User put the device facing north in a place in northerne hemisphere
+1. User puts the device facing north somewhere in northern hemisphere.
-2. The device detects the current location using GPS senso and the GPS data is sent to the dasboard for user to view.
+2. The device detects the current location using GPS sensor and the GPS data is sent to the dasboard for user to view.
-2. Based on user input from the dasboard, the device can start polar alignment by pressing `Update Polar Alignment` button in the dashboard.
+3. Based on user input from the dasboard, the device can start polar alignment by pressing `Update Polar Alignment` button in the dashboard.
-3. Once the message received from the server (dashboard) the device now move the stepper motor 2 on y-axis to align to the north pole.
+4. Once the message received from the server (dashboard) the device now move the stepper motor 2 on y-axis to align to the north pole.
-4. After the alignment process finished, the dashboard will indicate it to the user.
+5. After the alignment process finished, the dashboard will indicate it to the user.
 Now, user can decide: (1) Which object to track and (2) how long will the object be tracked.
 Once user push the `Start Tracking Object` button, the tracking sequence will be commenced.
-5. When the device received the message from the server, the device start tracking the object by moving the stepper motor 1 on x-axis for the amount of time input by the user
+6. When the device received the message from the server, the device start tracking the object by moving the stepper motor 1 on x-axis for the amount of time input by the user.
-6. Once tracking completed, the stepper motor will move back to its initial position and the dashboard will indicate that the process is done
+7. Once tracking completed, the stepper motor will move back to its initial position and the dashboard will indicate that the process is done.
-7. All the process can be repeated from 1 to 6 or if the user want to track other object, just repeat step 4 to 6.
+8. All the process can be repeated from 1 to 6 or if the user want to track other object, just repeat step 4 to 6.

 ### Challenges
 1. Memory management using FreeRTOS causing undefined and unexpected behavior